Kosei Yamada: Title reign

 Yamada made his first RISE title defense against the #2 ranked RISE super lightweight contender Takumi Sanekata.
-The fight was scheduled as the co-main event of RISE 145 on January 30, 2021.
+The fight was scheduled as the co-main event of RISE 145 on 30 January 2021.
 He won the fight by a unanimous decision, with all three judges scoring the fight 49–48 in Yamada's favor.
 During the post-fight interview, Yamada asked for a rematch with Katsuki Kitano.

-The rematch between Yamada and Katsuki Kitano, ranked as the #1 RISE super lightweight contender at the time, was scheduled for the main event of RISE 150 on June 18, 2021.
+The rematch between Yamada and Katsuki Kitano, ranked as the #1 RISE super lightweight contender at the time, was scheduled for the main event of RISE 150 on 18 June 2021.
 Yamada won the rematch by unanimous decision, with scores of 48–47, 48–46, 49–47.

-Yamada was scheduled to face the RISE Lightweight champion Naoki Tanaka in a non-title bout at RISE El Dorado 2022, on April 2, 2022.
+Yamada was scheduled to face the RISE Lightweight champion Naoki Tanaka in a non-title bout at RISE El Dorado 2022, on 2 April 2022.
 He won the fight by third round knockout with punches after surviving a knockdown in the previous round.

-Yamada faced the former K-1 Super Lightweight champion Rukiya Anpo at THE MATCH 2022 on June 19, 2022.
+Yamada faced the former K-1 Super Lightweight champion Rukiya Anpo at THE MATCH 2022 on 19 June 2022.
 The bout was contested at 67 kilograms, a career-high for Yamada.
 He lost the fight by a narrow unanimous decision, with all three judges scoring the bout 30–29 in his favor.

-At a RISE press conference held on July 4, 2022, it was announced that Yamada would face a foreign opponent at RISE WORLD SERIES 2022 Osaka on August 21, 2022.
-On July 22, it was revealed that Yamada would face Jan Kaffa.
+At a RISE press conference held on 4 July 2022, it was announced that Yamada would face a foreign opponent at RISE WORLD SERIES 2022 Osaka on 21 August 2022.
+On 22 July, it was revealed that Yamada would face Jan Kaffa.
 He won the fight by a third-round knockout, stopping Kaffa with a right hook at the 1:23 minute mark of the round.

-Yamada faced the reigning Glory Featherweight and RISE Super Lightweight World champion Petpanomrung Kiatmuu9 in a non-title bout at RISE World Series / Shootboxing-Kings on December 25, 2022, in what he announced as his retirement bout.
+Yamada faced the reigning Glory Featherweight and RISE Super Lightweight World champion Petpanomrung Kiatmuu9 in a non-title bout at RISE World Series / Shootboxing-Kings on 25 December 2022, in what he announced as his retirement bout.
 He lost the fight by unanimous decision, with two scorecards of 30-29 and one scorecard of 30-28.